rcallaby/Learn-Git/CONTRIBUTING.md

 If you would like to contribute to this repository by making the tutorial better or by potentially translating it into another language, please create a new issue with that idea or improvment, and if the idea is good enough I or potentially members of this repository will approve it.
 At that point you could create the change and then create a pull request.

-#### Hacktoberfest 2025
-This repository will participate in **Hacktoberfest 2025** as this will hopefully help finish this translation effort.
-Absolutely no new languages will be accepted and only open issues will be considered as part of the next Hacktoberfest.
-If you want to help by finishing off the open issues then feel free.

 ## Code of Conduct
 Before getting started, please read and adhere to the code of conduct.
 We want to maintain a respectful and welcoming community for all participants.